Tahiti Yacht Charters

 Regardless of where you roam in the South Pacific, you’ll be able to find the solitude you’ve been craving and untouched natural beauty on your Tahiti yacht charter.

 Looking for some inspiring reasons to consider chartering a yacht in Tahiti?
-From postcard-worthy moorings, to unforgettable sea adventures, here are five reasons to consider experiencing Tahiti by superyacht:
+From postcard-worthy moorings, to unforgettable sea adventures, here are some of the reasons to consider experiencing Tahiti by superyacht:

 Tahiti – the largest of the Society Islands – and the nearby Leeward Islands boast some of the world’s best snorkeling.
 Nowhere else on Earth will you find such rich, rare and abundant marine life.
 Nearly every lagoon – dazzlingly with that world-renowned aquamarine color – is dotted with coral reef.
 And dolphins, porpoises, sea turtles, neon-hued reef fish and vibrant corals call these reefs home.

-Simply stated, Tahiti is the world’s best destination for an unforgettable snorkeling adventure.
+Simply stated, Tahiti is the world’s best destination for an unforgettable snorkeling and diving adventure.

 Imagine dropping anchor in a crystal-clear lagoon.
 A secluded black-sand beach – shrouded in palm trees and vibrant flowers – beckons you for a day of respite.
 You spend the day relaxing to a symphony of surf, wind and wildlife, while you feast on Polynesian-inspired eats and cocktails.
 You and your guests are the only souls for miles.

 Sounds like paradise, right?

-Well, in Tahiti and French Polynesia, this blissful scene can occur every day.
+Well, in Tahiti and French Polynesia, this blissful scene can occur every day on your luxury yacht charter.
 The French republic is home to 118 islands, including more than 80+ atolls, and many of these islands remain isolated and untouched.

 Choose to relax beachside for the day with drinks and a chef-prepared lunch, or ask your captain about other unique, one-of-a-kind jungle adventures.
 Beyond the beaches, many of French Polynesia’s atolls feature hidden waterfalls, ATV adventures, and panoramic vistas.

 Fortunately, you don’t have to plan ahead.
-Choose your adventure as you charter a yacht in Tahiti — your own expert guides will make sure you experience the region’s untouched, secluded and postcard-worthy beaches.
+Choose your adventure as you go — your captain will make sure you experience the region’s untouched, secluded and postcard-worthy beaches.